astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 surface of a four-sphere, and if you could travel indefinitely in one direction, you would come back to where you started.
 If $k=0$, then the space is simply flat, Euclidean, with no overal curvature at all.
-A $k=-1$ space curves outward, much like a saddle, or a pringles potato chip.
+A $k=-1$ space curves outward, much like a saddle, or a Pringles potato chip.
 Triangles in an analogous two-dimensional space have interior angles that add up to less than $180^\circ$.